 Ground Yellow Mustard

-Like many spices, mustard has a colorful history.
 Food historians believe that mustard seeds were first cultivated around 3,000 BC in ancient Egypt.
-Pliny the Elder (23-79 AD) who authored "Natural History", one of the first encyclopedias, is credited with writing a recipe describing one of the earliest condiments that mixed crushed mustard seeds with vinegar.
+Pliny the Elder (23-79 AD) who authored "Natural History", one of the first encyclopedias, is credited with writing a recipe for a condiment that mixed crushed mustard seeds with vinegar.

 Dry mustard by itself has little to no flavor.
 Dry roasting the seeds before use releases an earthy aroma and a nuttier taste.